"The Ashram is a place for those who wish to serve

 The Lodi Ashram, which houses the Relics of Sri Aurobindo, sits on 3 acres in an agricultural area surrounded by fields and vineyards.
 There is a main house and a few outbuildings.
 The community is self-supporting through sales of books, incense and Ayurvedic products.
 Karma-yoga work exchange programs are offered, and visitors are welcome.
-If you'd like to visit, please call in advance to arrange your visit.
+If you'd like to visit, please call in advance to arrange your accomodations.
 We host monthly collective yoga retreats, Darshan gatherings, daily meditations, and a weekly study group.
 We also have an extensive library, host speakers from India, and collaborate with other centers in the region.
 Though our primary purpose is to maintain a residential community for intensive sadhana of the members, we have an extended family of friends and visitors, especially those who come each month to the retreats, and this aspect of our collective life has become equally important in our work here.
 Sri Aurobindo Sadhana Peetham is a non-profit, tax-exempt organization.

 At present we are nine full-time residential members, though a growing number of friends come on a regular basis.
 Every evening there is a collective meditation at 8:00pm, with a study group being held on Saturday evenings.
 A vegetarian diet is observed in the Ashram, though members are free to eat non-vegetarian food outside occasionally if they need to.
 On the third Saturday of each month, there is a collective yoga retreat attended by friends from the surrounding Sacramento and Bay areas of northern California.
 During the retreats, we have group meditation, bhajans, study circles, or poetry and play readings, but one of the main and most appreciated activities is the collective karma yoga where we have the chance to put the teachings into practice by working together.

 No member plays the role of the spiritual leader of the Ashram.
 The cultivation of the inner Guru, and reliance on the Divine force of Mother's and Sri Aurobindo's Presence and teachings provide the guiding principles.
 The practical direction of the day-to-day operations is overseen by a board of directors.